tatsumoto-ren/tatsumoto-ren.github.io/blog/useful-anki-add-ons-for-japanese.md

 you are lucky to read them at all, let alone doing it fast.

-This is my average for the past month:
+This is my monthly average (TSCs were not counted):

 ```
 Average answer time:	⁨11.78⁩s (⁨5.09⁩ cards/minute)